dustinpfister/blog_posts/_posts/nodejs-paths.md

 ---
-title: What to know about working with paths in node.js
+title: Node path module general overview
 date: 2017-12-27 21:27:00
 tags: [js,node.js]
 layout: post
 categories: node.js
 id: 122
-updated: 2020-01-31 14:51:04
+updated: 2020-01-31 15:01:31
-version: 1.7
+version: 1.8
 ---

 Working with paths in node.js is something that comes up all the time when it comes to file system related tasks.
-When doing so there is a desire for a nice framework to help with joining paths together, and help with problems that have to do with the differences of how paths are handled in windows and linux systems, along with many other common path related tasks.
-So I could look for some kind of npm package, write my own code.However for starters there is no need to bother with an npm package of any kind, or write my own code, as the node.js built in [path module](https://nodejs.org/api/path.html) can help with a great deal of these kinds of tasks when working with a file system.
+When doing so there is a desire for a nice module to help with joining paths together, and help with problems that have to do with the differences of how paths are handled in windows and linux systems.
+There are also many other concerns surround paths such as the difference between relative and absolute paths.

+So I could look for some kind of npm package, or other user space copy and past type thing to help me out with this, or take the time to writ my own code.
+However for for the most part there is no need to bother with any of that as the node.js built in [path module](https://nodejs.org/api/path.html) can help with a great deal of these kinds of tasks when working with file system paths.

 <!-- more -->

+As such this post will serve as a general overview of the built in node path module in node.js itself.
+These will be just very simple examples of the methods that are in the module without getting into any kind of complicated real life example.

-## 1 - Joining two paths together
+## 1 - node path module and joining two paths together

 This is a task that I use the path module for all the time.
 I have a base path to a working folder or any kind of folder or interest where there are resources of some kind.
 I then also have a relative path from that working path and I want to create a path from the base path and the relative path.
 One way to go about doing so with the path module in nodejs is to use the path join method.